benf-le/website_generates_QR_code/README.md

-# Website to generation QR code
+# Website generates QR code
 The website creates QR codes used for attendance tracking at NAPA-QNA-VNA.